Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Invoices can be received in a number of ways, including:

-No matter how they are received, you should have a centralized system for processing all invoices the same.
+Regardless of how they are received, you should have a centralised system for processing all invoices in a consistent way.
 Disparate workflows will not only drive down efficiency, but increase human errors and lead to more confusion.

 The invoice may also contain other payment specifics, like the terms or shipping details.
 All of this information must then be cross-referenced with other documents to verify the accuracy of the invoice before it can move on to the next step.
-If something doesn’t match, AP must immediately contact the vendor.
+If any discrepancies arise, the accounts payable (AP) team should immediately contact the vendor.

 The Invoice is Recorded and Matched

-The next step in the process involves recording the invoice data and matching it with the right paperwork needed for the approvers to give it the green.
-The invoice must be assigned a general ledger (GL) code and linked with the corresponding purchase order, delivery receipt, and/or inspection report where applicable.
+The next step in the process involves recording the invoice data and matching it with the right paperwork needed for the approvers to give it the go-ahead.
+The invoice must be assigned a general ledger (GL) code and linked with the corresponding purchase order (PO), delivery receipt, and/or inspection report where applicable.

 The amount billed must match the amount on the original purchase order.
-If there is a discrepancy in the amount charged (compared to the purchase order) the issue has to be resolved with the vendor prior to entering the approval process.
+If there is a discrepancy in the amount charged (compared to the purchase order) the issue has to be resolved with the vendor prior to entering the approval process or via credit or debit notes.
 When it comes to a purchase order vs invoice, the PO came first and is therefore more accurate.

 Invoices must be formally verified to avoid duplicate payments or fraud.
 The accounts payable team is looking to record:

-Verification of these details ensures the invoice amounts owed are correctly calculated, including tax amounts, shipping, tax rates, and other listed fees.
+Verification of these details ensures the invoice amounts owed are correctly calculated, including VAT, shipping, and other fees.
 The total amount of all the calculations is also checked, and the general ledger coding is entered along with the appropriate accounting period.

 Verifying the Order